kenxjzhang/kenxjzhang.github.io/_pages/about.md

 # Works in Progress

 What Drives Employee Safety at Work?
-Evidence from France  (with [Federica de Stefano](https://www.hec.edu/en/faculty-research/faculty-directory/faculty-member/destefano-federica) and [Roxana Barbulescu](https://www.hec.edu/en/faculty-research/faculty-directory/faculty-member/barbulescu-roxana))
+Evidence from France  (with [Federica De Stefano](https://www.hec.edu/en/faculty-research/faculty-directory/faculty-member/destefano-federica) and [Roxana Barbulescu](https://www.hec.edu/en/faculty-research/faculty-directory/faculty-member/barbulescu-roxana))

 The Impact of Civil Conflict on Domestic Violence: Evidence from Kenya